-The six-credit OSU IN CUBA 2017 requires enrollment in the preceding spring course, CUBAN CULTURE, POLITICS & ARTS.
-This four-credit course, given on campus in Corvallis, introduces students to Cuban culture, politics (and particularly Cuba-U.S. relations during and after the Revolution) and arts via a combination of lectures/lessons led by invited specialists in their fields, readings, films and student activities.
+OSU IN CUBA 2018 requires enrollment in a preceding spring course, CUBAN CULTURE, POLITICS & ARTS (WLC/ES/PS 483).
+This four-credit course, given on campus in Corvallis, introduces students to Cuban culture, politics (and particularly Cuba-U.S. relations during the years of the Revolution) and arts via a combination of lectures/lessons led by invited specialists in their fields, readings, films and student activities.
 Students will learn about a variety of topics including migration, agriculture, health care, education, economics, religion/spirituality, gender, race, and the arts (literature, music and other performance).
-This course meets twice a week for two hours each class; Students are also required to attend two Saturday retreats.
-These retreats are paramount for developing a tight-knit community of traveling scholars; They’ll be used for team-building exercises, activities and pre-departure preparations.
+This course meets twice a week for two hours each class.
+Students are also required to attend two Saturday retreats.
+These retreats are paramount for developing a tight-knit community of traveling scholars; they'll be used for team-building exercises, activities and pre-departure preparations.

 Program eligibility requirements: